Sebastian Ingrosso: 2018–present: Swedish House Mafia reunion and Axwell Λ Ingrosso hiatus

 On the final weekend of March 2018, Sebastian Ingrosso performed at Ultra Miami 2018 as Axwell Λ Ingrosso.
 The same festival also saw Ingrosso perform as Swedish House Mafia as the band reunited after a five-year hiatus on the festival's 20th anniversary.
 On 29 June, Axwell Λ Ingrosso released their first single since their debut studio album, More Than You Know, featuring British singer RØMANS called "Dancing Alone".
 A month later the duo performed at Tomorrowland 2018, in which they paid tribute to the late DJ Avicii as part of their set.
 In August 2018, Axwell Λ Ingrosso announced that they would be going on hiatus in order to focus on the Swedish House Mafia reunion and 2019 tour.

-For currently unknown reasons, Ingrosso cancelled a performance at Wynn Nightclub in Las Vegas.
+On 25 July 2025, Ingrosso released the single "A New Day", with Celine Dion, remixing the latter's 2002 single "A New Day Has Come".

 Personal life

-Born in Nacka, Ingrosso is of Italian, Tunisian, and Swedish descent and grew up in Stockholm, where he spent his teenage years in his choreographer father Vito Ingrosso's studio learning how to make music.
-He is a cousin of musician Benjamin Ingrosso and social influencer Bianca Ingrosso.
+Born and raised in Stockholm, Ingrosso is of Italian and Swedish descent.
+He spent his teenage years in his choreographer father Vito Ingrosso's studio learning how to make music.
+He is a cousin of singer Benjamin Ingrosso and social influencer Bianca Ingrosso.
 In addition, he is a childhood friend of fellow Swedish House Mafia member Steve Angello, meeting at age six.

 In 2011, Ingrosso married the singer and songwriter Kinnda.
 They have two daughters, Melina Ingrosso and Miranda Ingrosso.